srp33/CodeBuddy/README.md

 4. Click on Continue.

 You should see the assignment.
 If you click on the assignment, you should see a variety of exercises that illustrate some of CodeBuddy's functionality.

+# Backing up the database

+CodeBuddy currently uses [SQLite][https://sqlite.org] as its database.
+At first glance, you might think that is a limitation.
+In some circumstances, it is.
+However, there are many advantages to using SQLite ([explained here](https://fly.io/blog/all-in-on-sqlite-litestream)).
+So far, it has been able to handle our needs (hundreds of students per school term).
+(We are open to pull requests if this is a limiting factor for you.)

+A great way to back up you CodeBuddy database is to specify `db_journal_mode: "WAL"` in Settings.yaml.
+Then you can use [Litestream](https://litestream.io) to save the database at frequent intervals to a remote server.
+If you want to synchronize the database to multiple servers, that may be possible with a tool like [litesync](https://litesync.io), but we have not attempted this.